Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Asset Fund (Institutional Shares) appreciated 5.34% in the first quarter, yet trailed the Russell Midcap Growth Index by 380 basis points principally due to stock selection and headwinds from style biases, notably underexposure to the strong performing Beta and Residual Volatility factors.
+Baron Asset Fund (Institutional Shares) appreciated 6.00% in the first quarter, trailing the Russell Midcap Growth Index by 350 basis points due to stock selection and headwinds from style biases.
+The Fund was hurt most by its underexposure to securities with robust short-term momentum and elevated idiosyncratic volatility, which were strong performers in the period.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.